Pregnancy: A time of witnessing the true power and magnificence of your body—and just how weird it can be.

-Why is happens: As your breasts prepare to make milk for your new baby, you may find that they start to leak, while you are still pregnant.
-This doesn't happen to everyone, and it doesn't seem to have much significance in terms of breastfeeding ability—if you are not leaking now, it does not mean that you won't have enough milk when your baby is born.
+Why is happens: As your breasts prepare to make colostrum, or first milk, for your new baby, you may find that they start to leak while you are still pregnant.
+It typically happens at night, meaning you might wake up to find leak spots on your pajamas or sheets.
+This doesn’t happen to everyone, and it doesn’t seem to have much significance in terms of breastfeeding ability—if you are not leaking now, it does not mean that you won’t have enough milk when your baby is born.

-What can help: As long as it's not bloody, there's usually nothing to worry about it (and no way to prevent it).
-Just make sure to carry breast pads with you, in case it starts to happen in the middle of a meeting.
+What can help: As long as it’s not bloody, there’s usually nothing to worry about it (and no way to prevent it).
+You can always tuck reusable breast pads into a sleep bra or tank at night to stop the leaks.

 5. Changed sex drive

-What it is: Suddenly wanting to have sex way more than usual, or much less than usual.
+What it is: Suddenly wanting to have sex way more than usual—or way less than usual.

-Why it happens: Fluctuating hormones can have a real impact on your libido, as can your level of exhaustions, nausea and back pain—all this can of course put a damper on feeling romantic.
+Why it happens: Fluctuating hormones can lower your libido, as can your level of exhaustion, nausea and back pain—all this can of course put a damper on feeling romantic.

-The good news is that hormones can also increase your sexual desires.
+But hormones can also increase your sexual desire.
 And, all that increased blood flow to your pelvis can make you feel extra in-the-mood, can increase vaginal lubrication and can make sex feel better.